timdolenko/umlaut-font-fix/README.md

 The reason for this probably is that the string contains, in case of ü, 2 unicode scolars `u`, `\u{0308}` (Combining Diaeresis), instead of one `\u{00FC}`, and your custom font doesn't have Combining Diaeresis defined.

-Different represantaion of the ü:
+Different representation of the ü:

 | Char | Dec | Hex | Name |
 | --- | ----------- | ----------- | ----------- |